mono300genuine/FigmaAgent/README.md

 - **Resource ID**: Unique identifier for each resource.
 - **URL**: The URL of the Figma Design documentation.
 - **Embeddings**: Vector representations of the resource for efficient retrieval.
+- **Media**: Descriptions of images scraped from the documentation.

 ## Contributing